lightstreams-network/tge/Readme.md

 ## Running tests

 ### Ganache Manually
+Initialize Ganache GUI and configure it using same setting than `truffle.js`:
-Boot Ganache UI, configure port in truffle.js, put balance for every account to `100000000` PHTs and execute tests.
+- Balance for every account to `100000000` PHTs
+- Gas Price: 500000000000
+- Port: 7545

+Then, ready to run the test
 ```bash
 npm run test-ganache
 ```